 Data governance essentially helps ensure that specific data-related activities have the right people responsible for them.
 It includes policies and processes that help maintain the integrity, quality, and security of a business’s digital information.

 These documents should explicitly state an organization’s data guidelines as well as how, when, and by whom they are to be enforced.
-Overall data governance accomplishes the following:
+Overall, data governance accomplishes the following:

 During the process of outlining your enterprise data management strategy, you’ll likely need to spend some time on establishing data governance.
 It’s definitely something that shouldn’t be overlooked.

-In order to reap the rewards of enterprise data management solutions, it’s important to think about data integration.
+In order to reap the rewards of enterprise data management platforms, it’s important to think about data integration.
 In essence, it means you’ve got to consolidate digital information from disparate sources and various formats in a unified repository so that it is accessible and can be leveraged.

 Master Data Management